AimRT/AimRT/document/sphinx-en/tutorials/plugins/mqtt_plugin.md

         enable_backends: [mqtt]
 ```

-A simple server configuration example:
+And here is a simple server example:
 ```yaml
 aimrt:
   plugin: